Alexander I, Emperor of All Russia

 Death of Alexander I; Credit – Wikipedia

-Elizabeth Alexeievna survived him by five months.
+Elizabeth Alexeievna survived her husband by five months.
 While traveling back to St. Petersburg for her husband’s funeral, she felt so sick that had to stop at Belev in Tula Province, Russia.
 On the morning of May 16, 1826, Elizabeth Alexeievna’s maid went to check on her and found her dead in bed of heart failure at the age of 47.
 Elizabeth Alexeievna and her husband were buried at the Peter and Paul Cathedral in St. Petersburg.

 Tombs of Alexander I and Elizabeth Alexeievna; Photo Credit: Wikipedia